Grade retention: New Zealand

 In New Zealand, secondary schools commonly use a system of internal academic streaming in which children of the same age are subdivided on the basis of ability, and lower achieving students (those who would be retained under the North American system) are taught in different classes, and at a different rate, from higher achieving students, but are kept within their own age group.
 This system has largely rendered grade retention obsolete in all but the most exceptional circumstances.

 In most cases where academic streaming is insufficient, additional special services are viewed as being preferential to grade retention, particularly when behavioral challenges are involved.

 Argentina

-Argentina contemplates grade retention in all grades except first grade and the last course of high school.
+Argentina contemplates grade retention in all grades except first grade and the last grade of high school.
 In elementary school, students are retained when they fail one of the basic areas: math, language and social sciences.
 In secondary school, students are allowed a maximum of two courses failed in order to be promoted.
 If they fail three or more, they should repeat.